yuri-rage/MaximumRoverdrive/README.md

 # MaximumRoverdrive

-Uses pymavlink to monitor selected MAVlink messages and display them in a "sticky" window with a familiar theme.
+Uses pymavlink to monitor selected MAVLink messages and display them in a "sticky" window with a familiar theme.

 Project is in its infancy and may not ever reach a fully releasable/stable version.
-I simply wanted a way to monitor certain MAVlink messages in a cleanly formatted presentation without using a CLI.
+I simply wanted a way to monitor certain MAVLink messages in a cleanly formatted presentation without using a CLI.
 It is close to providing all desired functionality, and once achieved, development will likely cease.

 - [ ] TODO: make the UI layout less clunky
 - [ ] TODO: create an interface for sending messages (like toggling relays)